u2ni/ICML2021/README.md

 **Supplementary.mp4** --> supplementary video visualizing through animations various concepts within the paper.
 **cudaSDFRenderer/** --> our weight-encoded neural implicit GPU accelerated renderer.
 Use this for realtime rendering of neural implicits.
 **neuralImplicitTools** --> tools for sampling meshes, optimizing weights, marching cubes, and visualizing results.
 This is a good starting point.
+**thingi10k-weight-encoded** --> The entirety of Thingi10k represented in our weight-encoded neural implicit format. (see releases for mesh version for convenience)